alexei-matveev/bgy3d/doc/README.txt

 boundary condition  (qm/aq).
 The  boundary condition does  not affect qm/gp calculations as the action of  the solvent field on QM solute is ignored.

+e) Numbers in parens in the  E~el~ column is the difference of the two electronic energies  (qm/aq and qm/gp)  in kcal.
+This is  the electron reorganization energy due to electric field of the solvent.
+The SPC/E paper quotes  an estimate  for water models:  "With a value  [...]  of 0.001445  nm^3^ for  the polarizability  $\alpha/4\pi  \epsilon_0$, or 1.608  $\times$ 10^-40^ F  m for  $\alpha$,the average  induced dipole moment  in  the SPC  model  corresponds  to  3.74 kJ/mol  polarization energy."
+FIXME: Hm, this is not even close to 3 kcals that we get.